 The ingredients for making fasolia is very simple.
 Besides the green beans all you need is onion, garlic, salt, black pepper, and a little olive oil to cook.

-Finally, add the green beans and cook on low until completely tender, stirring occasionally to prevent burning and to cook evenly.
+Finally, add the green beans and cook on low heat, covered, until completely tender, stirring occasionally to prevent burning and to cook evenly.
 Serve warm with rice or as a side dish to a Palestinian feast.

 The Taste of Tradition